aiida-vasp/aiida-vasp/docs/source/concepts/workflows.md

 The rest of the bundled workchain are designed to run `VaspWorkChain` as the basic unit of work.
-This means that they expect error-correction functionalities to be embedded in the `VaspWorkChain` so they doe not need to explicitly handle errors.
+This means that they expect error-correction functionalities to be embedded in the `VaspWorkChain` so they do not need to explicitly handle errors.

 We use the `expose_input` and `expose_outputs` methods of the `WorkChain` class to expose the inputs and outputs of the `VaspWorkChain`.